whardesky/Review-Project/README.md

 ### Part 1: Planning

-Step 1: Determine how our code will function in an overarching Divide the tasks to complete the review project in its entirety.
+Step 1: Determine how our code will function in an overarching manner
-- Alex Estrada is tasked with providing the initial algorithm and psuedo code for the project.
+- We decided that we would ask for user inputs to get a live assessment of the student's current grade.

+Step 2: Create a flow chart

 ### Pseudo Code